 Line counts above don't include the common vocabulary of functions, but its usage is reflected in binary sizes.
 One caveat with the self-hosted translator: it currently provides no error-checking.
 We currently rely on the C++ translator for good error messages.
 Development so far has focused on build- and run-time tools; the development environment will also eventually be ported over.

-All told, we've written some 4ok lines of machine code using the SubX notation.
+All told, we've written some 40k lines of machine code using the SubX notation.
 The crucial hypothesis in designing it was that the implementation properties of parsimonious dependencies and minimal metacircularity trump superficial aesthetics of the syntax.
-Experience shows that while it may look strange at first, especially when read passively, it's easy to comprehend with a tight interactive loop of making changes and rerunning tests.